ursatile/mwnet/501-customising-bootstrap.md

 Now we're going to split our layout into a `_Base` layout, which imports CSS and JS files but doesn't add any visible elements to the page, and a `_Layout` which adds the common page header and footer elements.

+> Note that our Base page adds the `data-bs-theme="dark"` attribute to the `<html>` element:
+>
+> <html lang="en" data-bs-theme="dark">
+>
+> That'll switch Bootstrap into dark mode.
+If you want to allow your users to toggle dark mode, you'll need to write some custom code to add/remove this attribute from the HTML element, and make sure all your styles and colors are tested in both light mode and dark mode.

 The code for **Rockaway/Rockaway.WebApp/Pages/Shared/_Base.cshtml**:

 ```html